Software-Engineering-Jagiellonian/russell-gitlab-indexer/README.md

-# Frege GitLab Indexer
+# Russell GitLab Indexer

-Indexer for a Frege project that crawl a GitLab repositories.
+Indexer for a Russell project that crawl a GitLab repositories.

-Docker image available as `jagiellonian/frege-gitlab-indexer`
+Docker image available as `jagiellonian/russell-gitlab-indexer`

 ## Docker environment variables